zephyr06/ROS2-SP-APPs/README.md

 ### Dependencies
 - ROS2 Foxy
 - C++ 20
-- Other dependencies for each ROS2 package
+- Other dependencies for each ROS2 package inside the `/src` folder

 ### How to launch the software stack
 1. Build the packages: `colcon build`